helbizofficial/helbiz-fullstack-test/README.md

 ### [Helbiz](https://helbiz.com) - Full-stack technical test
 This test is part of our hiring process at Helbiz for the Full-Stack Software Engineer role.
 The goal is to understand your development skills, coding style, how creative you are, and time management.
-Because the role is full-stack, we're going to ask you to develop a full-stack solution

-There are three stages to this test, and you shouldn’t spend more than 4-6 hours completing it.
+Because the role is full-stack, we're going to ask you to develop a full-stack solution, and you shouldn’t spend more than 4-6 hours completing it.

 Overview
 ------